Things I learned at Pre-Kindergarten

 Me: (smiling) No. I try not to.

 Older lady: (smiling back, patting my arm) God bless you.
-(Glancing around at the boys, patting Sean on the head) So very cute.
+(Glancing around at the boys, patting Tornado S on the head) So very cute.

 She walked away, and I gathered our purchases.